Ofredy/Deep-Space-Ray-Tracer/README.md

 ---

-## 🛰️ Running the Orbital Simulator
+## 🛰️ Running the Lunar Orbit Simulation

-The orbital simulator generates the camera/ISS trajectory and exports the pose `.txt` file used by the GPU renderer.
+The lunar orbit simulation generates the camera/ISS trajectory and exports the pose `.txt` file used by the GPU renderer.

 ### Create the Conda Environment for the Orbital Simulator